Allegra9/world-map/README.md

 ## “Wrld" Population data visualisations

-Update: looks like my api endpoint http://api.population.io/ is no longer available. :( The sadness...

-But this is what it was about when it worked:
+What it's about:

-World population growth data expressed in a world map (red - the highest growth (India, Nigeria, China), green - the lowest growth (Japan, Ukraine)), then a corresponding countries table with numbers of growth - daily, and calculated weekly, yearly, 10 years (sorted from highest to lowest).
+World population growth data expressed in a world map (red - the highest growth (India, Nigeria, China), green - the lowest growth (Japan, Ukraine, Russia)), then a corresponding countries table with numbers of growth - daily, and calculated weekly, yearly, 10 years (sorted from highest to lowest).
 Corresponding growth chart for each country, and clicking on a country on the map will show age dependency pie charts (2018 and 2050 prediction).

 ## Demo video: